If you regularly use Facebook, Twitter, or Instagram then you’ve no doubt seen the “#” symbol next to word(s) in a posts. These are “hashtags”.

 Try to find the line between a hashtag that is too broad (such as #marketing) and ones that are too specific (such as #SoCalSocialMediaMarketing).
-If you use a hashtag that is too broad, then your post might get pushed down by all the new traffic before anyone ever sees it; if you use a hashtag that is too specific, then it’s unlikely anyone will ever search for it.
+If the hashtag you choose is too broad then your post might get pushed down before anyone sees it.
+On the other hand, if your hashtag that is too specific then it’s unlikely that anyone will ever search for it.

 How Many Hashtags Should I Use?

 This will vary depending on any number of factors, but here are some guidelines for you to start with: